Many children keep having a daytime sleep until they’re 3 or 4 years old. When your child stops, you may like to give them a rest time instead.

-If your child comes out of their room, go back and resettle them in a calm, businesslike manner, paying little attention to the crying or debating, then leave the room.
+If your child comes out of their room, go back and resettle them in a calm, business-like manner, paying little attention to the crying or what they say.
+Then leave the room.
 You may need to repeat this.

 Older children can wake with nightmares or night terrors.
 Nightmares tend to be more common for children than adults.